 Solothurn 2 000 Years

-The Romans founded the settlement Salodurum (literally watergate) around 20 AD.
-The main reason was the building of a road (and bridge over de Aare river ) between Aventicum (Avenches) and Vindonissa (Windisch).
+The Romans founded the settlement of Salodurum (literally, “water gate”) around 20 AD.
+The main reason was the construction of a road (and a bridge over the Aare River) between Aventicum (Avenches) and Vindonissa (Windisch).

 The town became a fortress with the usual Roman public and private buildings; some remnants can still be seen in the Old Town.